New Zealand Liberal Party (1991): Origins

+Alliance membership

 The new organisation was plagued by organisational difficulties, and neither Myles not MacIntyre — both first-term MPs — had much political experience.
 Not long after the party was established, Myles and McIntyre opted to join the Liberals with the newly formed Alliance party.
 Although the Alliance was considerably more left-wing than the Liberals, it was emerging as the most significant political group to oppose Ruth Richardson's policies — the leader of the Alliance, Jim Anderton, had quit his own Labour Party out of opposition to Roger Douglas, an ideological ally of Richardson.
+Liberal politician Sue Corbett, an Auckland City Councillor, was the Alliance candidate for Mayor of Auckland City, running a high-profile campaign at the 1992 local body elections.
+Corbett ultimately lost to incumbent mayor Les Mills.

 In 1993, however, a more prominent dissident within the National Party, Winston Peters, also quit.
 Although it was briefly considered that a pact might be formed between the Alliance and Peters, the two proved incompatible, and Peters established the New Zealand First party.
 At the time when Myles and McIntyre had split from National, they had entertained hopes that Peters (and possibly Michael Laws or Cam Campion) would join them, and were therefore disappointed at the failure of talks between Peters and the Alliance.
 The possibility of leaving the Alliance and merging with New Zealand First was discussed, but deep divisions emerged within the party about this possibility.
 In the end, Myles (along with party president Malcolm Wright and central regional chairman Trevor Jans) opted to leave the Liberals and join New Zealand First.
 MacIntyre remained with the Liberals for some time afterwards but he was defeated in 1993 and did not enter Parliament again and following the 1996 election where he was a list candidate for the Alliance, he then retired from politics becoming a company director.

+Disbandment

 In 1996, leadership of the Liberals fell to Frank Grover, who had been elected to Parliament as an Alliance list MP in the 1996 election.
-Grover defeated former Auckland City Councillor Sue Corbett for the Liberal leadership.
+Grover, the party president, defeated Corbett for the Liberal leadership.
 In 1998 the party had declined to just over 100 members and was eventually dissolved, with its sole MP and remaining members simply becoming members of the Alliance as a whole.
 This was preceded by the Alliance changing its constitution in November 1997 to make it obligatory for constituent member parties have at least 500 members.
 The Liberal Party had well over this number at the time Myles defected to New Zealand First in 1993, but swathes of members joined him leaving the party membership decimated.
 MacIntyre supported the decision but was "a little sad" to see the party wind up but said it was "by far the most realistic option".

 Grover himself eventually rejected the Alliance, and shortly before the 1999 election, defected to the Christian Heritage Party, giving it its first seat in Parliament.
 He did not secure re-election, however.